supersjgk/pyolbot/README.md

 ### One time setup
 - Prerequisites: Windows with Python and Chrome browser installed.
-- Clone the repository: `git clone https://github.com/supersjgk/pyolbot`
+- Clone the repository: `git clone https://github.com/supersjgk/pyoverleafbot`
-- `cd pyolbot`
+- `cd pyoverleafbot`
 - Install the dependencies: `pip install -r requirements.txt`
-- `cd pyolbot`
+- `cd pyoverleafbot`
 - Set Credentials in Windows Credential Manager by running: `python credential_manager.py set OverleafBot`
 - Run the script:
     - The Bot displays the available projects and prompts you to select: `python script.py`